- Ear wax is normal, and most people have it, but it can cause discomfort when it builds up in your ear.

 - work in dirty or dusty places

-- clean your ears yourself, which can push wax further into the ear
+- try and clean your ears yourself with cotton buds, which can push wax down into the ear

-- wear headphones or a hearing aid regularly
+- wear earplugs or a hearing aid regularly

 - are older, since wax gets harder with age and won't fall out as easily